ermeyasgirma/JGAL/README.md

 ### What are Genetic Algorithms?

 A genetic algorithm (GA) is a search and optimization technique inspired by the process of natural selection.
 It works by creating a population of possible solutions (called chromosomes), which evolve over time to find better solutions to a given problem.
 The process involves selecting the best-performing individuals based on a fitness function, combining them through crossover (like gene recombination), and introducing random mutations to introduce variability.
 Over multiple generations, the population improves, converging toward an optimal or near-optimal solution.
 GAs are particularly useful for solving complex problems where traditional methods are inefficient.
-One example is the travelling salesman problem.

 Here's a link to a video that explains a bit more: https://www.youtube.com/watch?v=MacVqujSXWE&t=311s